storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 You can set him as the Antagonist.

 Notice that the list of roles doesn’t have an entry for Drug Dealer, so this was just keyed in.
-Most StoryBuilder controls have lists of possible entries, but these lists are intended to be suggestions, not limitations.
+Most StoryCAD controls have lists of possible entries, but these lists are intended to be suggestions, not limitations.
 You can key whatever you want into most of these fields.

 While we’re at it, let’s add a third character, another detective who’s a partner to Leonard.
 We’ll give him the name Tony Irwin.